gucci1909/My-glamm-Website-Clone/README.md

 # My glamm

 >MyGlamm is an Indian e-commerce company that sells cosmetics and personal care products.
-It was a group project and we made the clone website of Jiomart in which we created Home page , Make up products page , Single product page, Cart page ,Delivery location page and Payment page
+It was a group project and we made the clone website of Myglamm in which we created Home page , Make up products page , Single product page, Cart page ,Delivery location page and Payment page

 ## Built With